Galiusbro/nuahchain-osmo/server/API_DOCUMENTATION.md

 - `401 Unauthorized`: Missing or invalid token
 - `500 Internal Server Error`: Transaction failed or server error

+**Notes:**
+- The transaction record is created with `status = PENDING` and updated automatically; inspect `/api/tx/<tx_hash>` for final state and detailed events (`usertoken.token_created`).
-**Note:** Token creation mints tokens and distributes them according to configured percentages:
+- Token creation mints tokens and distributes them according to configured percentages:
   - 30% to bonding curve wallet (for trading)
   - 10% to platform wallet
   - 10% to referral wallet
   - 40% to AI CEO wallet
   - 10% remaining (if applicable)

 ---